 KILT’s goal is to augment Knysna’s entire school system and enable principals and their teams to transform their schools into centres of excellence that equip young people with the adaptability and resilience to thrive in the changing world of work.

 Advancing our education system in Knysna

 There is no quick fix to the system of education.
 Helping schools to help themselves requires purpose, determination and a passion to make a difference to the future of our children and society.

 Each tier of the school structure needs to be supported in an integrated way.
 From the outset, KILT has identified the touch points and critical gaps in each part of the system.
-This is about things not being done often enough, not being done well or not being done at all.

 We are achieving this by: